github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ### Create a runner group

-Runner groups are used to collect sets of identically-configured virtual machines.
+Runner groups are used to collect sets of virtual machines and create a security boundary around them.
 You can then decide which organizations or repositories are permitted to run jobs on those sets of machines.
 During the {% data variables.actions.hosted_runner %} deployment process, the runner can be added to an existing group, or otherwise it will join a default group.
 You can create a group by following the steps in "[Controlling access to {% data variables.actions.hosted_runner %}s](/actions/using-github-hosted-runners/controlling-access-to-larger-runners)."

 ### Understanding billing